-- Drive slowly in posted deer crossing areas and heavily wooded areas, especially during the dark hours of fall.
+- Slow down in areas posted with deer crossing signs and in heavily wooded areas, especially during the late afternoon and evening.

-- When possible, drive with high beams on, and watch out for eyes reflecting in the headlights.
+- Drive with high beams on when possible and watch for deer eyes reflecting in the headlights.

 - Deer often travel in small herds so if you see one deer near a road be alert for others.

 - If you see deer near a road, slow down and blow your horn with one long blast

 - Do not swerve to avoid a collision.
 This could cause you to lose control of your vehicle and cause a more serious crash.

 - If your vehicle does strike a deer, do not touch the animal.
 A frightened and wounded deer can be dangerous or further injure itself.
 Get your vehicle off the road, if possible, and call 911.